TheSandDog/Decalang/README.md

 4- Create a file with an extension usually `.dl` or `.deca` anywhere you want

-3- Write your code using the /decalang/doc/ syntax
+3- Write your code using the `/decalang/doc/` syntax

-4- Open as default the type of file you created with decalang.exe
+4- Open as default the type of file you created with `decalang.exe`

 5- execute your program in the terminal with the command `[file name].dl` or `[file name].deca`

-# Download to use the shell

-Make sure to do every steps right

-1- Download the Latest Source Code (zip) file on the github

-2- Unzip the zip file

-3- Execute the decalang.exe file